YARC-Official/YARG/findings/monorepo-proposal.md

 16. Clean up.
 Delete both `*-dryrun` repos and the test App installation.
 Also delete local `./tmp-yarg-mirror`, `./tmp-core-mirror`, `./guard-test`, `./yarg-old-recursive`, `./yarg-old-plain`, `./yarg-fork`, `./yarg-single`, `./core-fork`, and `./p.patch` folders.
 If all checks pass, repeat steps 2-15 on `YARC-Official`.

 </details>

-<a id="dry-run-status"></a>
-## Dry run status (executed 2026-08-19)

-A full dry run of this plan was executed and verified on private throwaway repos (`YARG-dryrun`, `YARG.Core-dryrun`) before touching YARC-Official.

-**Verified end to end:**

-* Mirror workflow: guard, App token (`create-github-app-token` action), `subtree split`, fast-forward push to the mirror with original core hashes (split tip == core tip exactly)
-* Monorepo branch: Unity 6003.5 compiles with 0 errors (after NuGet restore - needed for any fresh clone, pre-existing); YARG.Core's real test suite (`dotnet test`) passes 463/0
-* Trigger behavior: the `YARG.Core/**` paths filter does **not** match bare gitlink pointer changes - the pre-merge window is inherently safe; the guard only matters for manual `workflow_dispatch` runs
-* Undo path (appendix step 15): revert conflicts exactly as warned, the mirror does not follow the revert, the run stays green via the guard, force-push recovery restores the mirror
-* Contributor clone + deinit flow, and the single-PR `git am` flow (recipe verified in local mini-repos; branches created in the dry run)

-**Bugs found and fixed by the dry run** (each documented at its location above): subtree-add prefix conflict; trailer collision (`cache for <hash> already exists!`); split recursion death on trailer-less merges; missing split hash (fixed by the split's repository parameter); `actions/checkout` extraheader overriding the App token; LFS objects not transferred by `push --mirror`; NuGet restore requirement; manifest `file:` path semantics (no change needed); `refs/pull` making `push --mirror` exit non-zero; branch protection being Pro-only on private repos.

-**Not covered by the dry run:** branch protection on a public repo (could not be enabled on private repos - assumed working, standard feature); GitHub App creation (manual browser step); a full Unity GUI session; the paired-PR flow on GitHub itself (recipe verified locally only); community coordination.

-**If repeating on YARC-Official:** follow the main plan; the dry-run appendix steps map 1:1; use the exact trailer-bearing merge procedure in main plan step 6 and run the local pre-merge verification (mirror automation step 4) before pushing anything.